Alba3k/football-match-parser/README.md

 ## system manual :soccer:
 ### step by step
 1.get web pages in different versions:

-[+]all existing matches
+	> all existing matches
-matches for today
+	> matches for today
-matches for tomorrow
+	> matches for tomorrow